K-S-K/CV/Articles/30_BBCAD/Article.md

 ### The Batch

-- The Batch is an object that can accept the script with several **Command** statements in the text form and deserialize it to the collection of commands.
+- The Batch is an object that can accept the script with several **Command** statements in the text form and deserialize it to a collection of commands.
-- The batch splits the input script to particular statements like "**COMMAND NAME ARG1 = Value1, ARG2 = Value2, ...**"
+- The batch splits the input script into particular statements like "**COMMAND NAME ARG1 = Value1, ARG2 = Value2, ...**"
 - After that, **Batch** fills its statement collection with **Commands** deserialized from the statements.

 ### The Behavior Controller